Habiba-404-11-11/habiba-404-11-11/README.md

 ---

-### 📊 Grade Tracker System (C++)
-- Developed individually a grade management system using C++
-- Implemented file handling for data storage and retrieval
-- Designed functionality to add, update, and display student records

----

 ### 🤖 Car Analysis Project (Data Analysis - Orange)
 - Contributed to a team project using the **Orange data mining tool**
 - Applied classification and data visualization techniques